DanielKrawisz/Entropy/entropy.md

 2. **In a closed system, the entropy never decreases.**

 This law follows from the concept of entropy described above.
 If entropy never decreases then only a processes with constant entropy could be reversible.
-It would not need to be independently stated except that entropy was introduced by Clausius not as a quantity related to the number of states a system could attain, but as an unknown quantity $S$ given in terms of energy $E$ and temperature $T$ that was used to explain the observed maximum efficiency of engines.
+It would not need to be independently stated except that entropy was introduced by Clausius not as a quantity related to the number of states a system could attain, but as an unknown quantity that was used to explain the observed maximum efficiency of engines.

+## Entropy and Temperature

+Clausius introduced entropy $S$ given in terms of energy $E$ and temperature $T$ .

 $$ \Delta S = \frac{\Delta E}{T} $$

 If entropy must always go up, then this expression explains why heat moves from hot places into cold.
 The $\Delta E$ is interpreted as negative when heat is leaving a system and positive when entering.
 If a quantity of heat energy moes from a hot system to a cold one, then the negative change in entropy in the hot system has a smaller absolute value than the positive change in entropy of the cold system, due to temperature being in the denominator.
 Thus, the total change in entropy is positive when heat energy moves from a hot system to a cold one and negative if it moves from cold to hot.

-## Entropy and Temperature

 The relation above can be rearranged into a definition of temperature.